Sesame skin, a waste product? 28-06-2019

 3.Chia seeds are also rich in anti-oxidants.
 It is so rich in anti-oxidants, that all fatty acids are protected for a period until four years and protects the seeds from becoming bad.
 Chia seeds are one of the richest anti-oxidants sources that mother nature has to offer.

-4.Anti-oxidants are important for skin recovery and pretend the skin from becoming old.
+4.Anti-oxidants are important for skin recovery and prevents the skin from becoming old.

 5.Chia seeds are also a very good source of vegetable proteins.
 They contain essential amino acids, which is quite unique for vegetable proteins.
 This is why it is a great source of proteins for vegetarians and vegans (and of course anyone who wants to eat less meat).